My Name Is Matthew Maruster. I Carry A Gun. And I'm A Christian.

 Truthfully, the enemy exists, and God allows him to operate for some time in this fallen world.
 The enemy is Satan, and man is a slave to sin, choosing self-centered things over God-centered things.
 Why?
 Because in our natural condition we are at enmity with God (Rom 8:7-9).

-In 1 Peter 5: 8, Peter advises against complacency: 8 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
+In 1 Peter 5:8 Peter advises against spiritual complacency: 8 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:

-As long as evil exists, we must prepare ourselves both spiritually and physically.
+As long as evil exists, we should prepare ourselves both spiritually and physically.

-King Solomon talks about our preparedness and understanding of where the strength ultimately comes from in Proverbs 21: 31 The horse is prepared for the day of battle, But deliverance is of the Lord.
+King Solomon talks about our preparedness and understanding of where the strength ultimately comes from in Proverbs 21:31 The horse is prepared against the day of battle: but safety is of the LORD.

-In Nehemia chapter 4, the prophet instructs the people who are rebuilding the city walls to continue their obedience to God, which, of course, involves prayer.
+In Nehemia Chapter 4, the prophet instructs those rebuilding the city walls to continue their obedience to God, which, of course, involves prayer.
 However, he also understands a real physical threat from Sanballat, and Tobiah, and the Arabians, and the Ammonites, and the Ashdodites.
 So he instructs the Jews to carry swords as they build, and places lookouts to alert the people of attack.

-The hard truth is, God doesn't cause horrific things to happen to people, but remember the “god of this world” is Satan (2 Cor 4:4).
+God doesn't cause evil things to happen to people, but remember the “god of this world” is Satan (2 Cor 4:4).
 We won't always understand the purpose.
 But it isn't random.
 God is sovereign and in control.

 The fact that bad things happen or because we face hardships should not fool us into thinking that He does not exist or does not love us.
 Or that He is not in complete control.
 Because of original sin, all of us are born sinners and are at enmity with God.

-Romans 1: 18-20 explains that: 18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness, 19 because what may be known of God is manifest in them, for God has shown it to them.
-20 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse,
+Romans 1:18-21: explains that: For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; Because that which may be known of God is manifest in them; for God hath shewed it unto them.
+For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.

-A day will come when the Prince of Peace will have a physical reign on Earth, and we will finally experience true peace.
+A day will come when the Prince of Peace will have a physical reign on Earth, and we will finally experience true peace, Selah.

 You Shall Not Kill?